-FORM 10-Q
+FORM 10_0

-(Mar k On e) ------ ------ ----

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2024

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Transition period from

-Commission file number 000-56046

-STARWOOD REAL ESTATE INCOME TRUST, INC.

-(Exact name of Registrant as specified in Its Charter)

-Maryland (State or other jurisdiction of incorporation or organization) 2340 Collins Avenue Miami Beach, FL 33139 (Address of principal executive offices) (Zip Code)

-82-2023409 (I.R.S.
-Employer Identification No.)

-Registrant's telephone number, including area code: (305) 695-5500

-Securities registered pursuan nt to Section 12(b) of the Act: Nor ne Title of each class Trading Symbol(s) Name of each exch ange on which registered ther the registrant (1) has filed all for such shorter period that the render \square ether the registrant has submitte this chapter) during the preceding her the registrant is a large accelerations of "large accelerated fil Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company oany, indicate by check mark if the standards provided pursuant to So period for complying with any new or Indicate by check mark whet ther the registrant is a shell compa any (as defined in Rule 12b a-2 of the Act).
-Yes □ No , , , , , , , , , , , , , , , , , , , trant had the following shares out Class D common stock and 189,6 , 3,308,868 shares of Class S comr non
+romin 10 - -Q (Mark One) PURSUANT TO SECTION 13 OR 15(d) OF ERLY PERIOD ENDED MARCH 31, 2024 OR THE SECURITIES EXC HANGE ACT OF 1934 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC HANGE ACT OF 1934 For the Transition period from to .
+Commission file number 000-56046 STARWOO D REAL ESTATE (Exact name of Registrant as spo TRUST, INC 7.
+Exact name of Registrant as spe 2340 Collins A venue Maryland (State or other jurisdiction incorporation or organizati ' 82-2023409 (I.R.S.
+Employer Identification No.) Registrant's telephone number, includin ng area code: (305) 695- 5500 Securities registered pursuant to Sec tion 12(b) of the Act: None Title of each c Trading Symbol(s) Name of each ex change on which registered registrant (1) has filed all reports required to be fil a shorter period that the registrant was required to the e registrant has submitted electronically every In apter) during the preceding 12 months (or for such registrant is a large accelerated filer, an accelerated s of "large accelerated filer," "accelerated filer," Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square

+As of May 6, 2024, the registrant had the following shares outstanding: 5,135,722 shares of Class T common stock, 183,308,868 shares of Class S common stock, 26,138,604 shares of Class D common stock and 189,671,582 shares of Class I common stock.

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes

+Emerging growth company